youshido-php/GraphQL/README.md

 ## Getting Started

-You should be better off starting with some examples, and "Star Wars" become a somewhat "Hello world" example for the GraphQL frameworks.
+You should be better off starting with some examples, and "Star Wars" become a somewhat "Hello world" example for the GraphQL implementations.
-We have that too and if you looking for just that – go directly by this link – [Star Wars example](https://github.com/Youshido/GraphQL/Tests/StarWars).
+We have that too and if you're looking for just that go directly by this link – [Star Wars example](https://github.com/Youshido/GraphQL/Tests/StarWars).
-On the other hand based on the feedback we prepared a step-by-step for those who want to get up to speed fast.
+On the other hand based on the feedback we prepared a step-by-step guide for those who wants to get up to speed bit by bit.

 ### Installation

 You should simply install this package using the composer.
-If you're not familiar with it you should check out the [manual](https://getcomposer.org/doc/00-intro.md).
+If you're not familiar with it you should check out their [manual](https://getcomposer.org/doc/00-intro.md).
-Add the following package to your `composer.json`:
+Add the following package to your `composer.json` (or simply create a new file with this content):

  ```
  {